- Should the kennel cough vaccine be given during COVID-19?

 To win one of the prizes, a submitted paper must be considered by our judges to be at a ‘publishable standard’.
 All submissions will be considered for publication, so even if you don’t submit one of the winning entries you still stand a chance of having your paper and name published in Veterinary Evidence.

-Authors need to be undergraduate students studying Veterinary Medicine, Veterinary Nursing, Veterinary Bioscience or Bioveterinary Science.
+- Authors need to be undergraduate students studying any veterinary-related degree, including (but not limited to) Veterinary Medicine, Veterinary Nursing, Veterinary Physiotherapy and Veterinary Biosciences.

 - RCVS Knowledge will publicise details of the award and the names of award winners on our websites and in other relevant publications.